cbonoz/loan-ring/README.md

     <img src='./img/logo.png' width=400/>
 </p>

-## Loanring
+## LoanRing

-Loan ring is an application that increases the utility of static cryptocurrency
+LoanRing is an application that increases the utility of static cryptocurrency by offering automated loans to businesses.

 Built for hack.money 2021.